“Prakriti” in Sanskrit means Nature

 prakritinepal.com is a blog that features the flora and fauna found in Nepal.

-I am Ajay Narsingh Rana, a wildlife/adventure photographer, and I created this blog to showcase the stunning flora and fauna found in Nepal.
+I am Ajay Narsingh Rana, a wildlife and adventure photographer, and I created this blog to showcase the stunning flora and fauna of Nepal.

-Photography and documenting these subjects are undoubtedly enjoyable, but back in 2012, I realized that there was a lack of online resources in Nepal for amateurs to learn about and identify the subjects they encountered.
-The few available resources were hard to access and comprehend.
+While photography and documentation are indeed enjoyable pursuits that later turned into a profession, I realized in 2012 that there were limited online resources available in Nepal for people to learn about and identify the natural subjects they encountered.
+The few resources that did exist were difficult to access and understand.

-In 2015, this blog went live with the intention of bringing together nature enthusiasts, wildlife lovers, students, and the general public to observe, identify, and understand Nepal’s rich nature and wildlife.
+In 2015, I launched this blog with the aim of bringing together nature enthusiasts, wildlife lovers, students, and the general public to observe, identify, and appreciate Nepal’s rich biodiversity.
+The documented photos are all shot in the wild in Nepal.

-Over the years, the online repository of flora and fauna has grown and improved.
-I regularly update information on various species and accompany them with updated pictures.
-This has been a long-term, self-funded project, aiming to encompass all the species of flora and fauna that Nepal has to offer, making this repository freely accessible to everyone.
+Since then, the online repository of flora and fauna has steadily grown and improved.
+I regularly update the information on various species and accompany these updates with fresh photographs.
+This long-term, self-funded project aims to encompass all species of flora and fauna found in Nepal, making this valuable repository freely accessible to everyone.

-You can support me in this endeavor by purchasing prints that I sell.
-Another way to contribute is to buy me a coffee, which you can find through the orange button at the bottom left of the page.
+You can support my work by purchasing prints or by buying me a coffee through the orange button at the bottom left of the page.

 I welcome your valuable suggestions and feedback on any errors that may occur in my posts.
-Feel free to share your thoughts with me.
+Please feel free to share your thoughts with me.

-For more than ten years, I have pursued a freelance portfolio career, fueled by curiosity and a relentless pursuit of perfection.
-My passions lie in nature, adventure, and creativity, which have become the cornerstone of my expertise.
-At present, I work as an independent photographer and videographer, dedicating myself to capturing the wonders of wildlife, nature, and adventure activities through the lens of both photography and videography.
+For over fifteen years, I have pursued a freelance portfolio career driven by curiosity and a relentless pursuit of perfection.
+My passions lie in nature, adventure, and creativity, which form the cornerstone of my expertise.
+Currently, I work as an independent photographer and videographer, dedicating myself to capturing the wonders of wildlife, nature, and adventure activities.

 To share my passion for Nepal’s rich flora and fauna, I maintain a blog at prakritinepal.com.
 Additionally, I organize and lead mountain bike trips in the majestic Himalayas.
 Many of my endeavors are seasonal and brief, so I also contribute articles on nature and conservation to print media.
-Moreover, I take on the role of a Wilderness First Aid instructor and serve as an Elite National Mountainbike National Commissaire for mountain bike races.
+Moreover, I serve as a Wilderness First Aid instructor and an Elite National Mountain Bike Commissaire for mountain bike races.

 In the Himalayas, I work as a wilderness first responder during races and provide consultation for outdoor programs and mountain bike events.
-Drawing from my extensive experience as the Coach for the National Cycling Team in Nepal for almost a decade, I offer guidance to individuals seeking to enhance their riding skills.
+Drawing from my extensive experience as a former coach for the National Cycling Team in Nepal for over a decade, I offer guidance to individuals seeking to enhance their riding skills.
+Having worked in and experienced the adventure scene in Nepal, I organize Nepal Adventure Expo every autumn in Kathmandu.

-Transforming my passions into a profession has been a true blessing, and I am genuinely enamored with what I do.
-My focus remains steadfast on continual learning, as I strive to broaden my horizons every single day.
+Transforming my passions into a profession has been a true blessing, and I am genuinely in love with what I do.
+My focus remains on continual learning as I strive to broaden my horizons every single day.

 Photos for the article titled: Himalayan community takes initiative to help dogs, wildlife and itself